-blown blue print of the existing institutional set-up, though with new heterodox metaphysics.22 The prototypical case for the latter would be the Reichsbürger and Sovereign Citizens.
+blue print of the existing institutional set-up, though with new heterodox metaphysics.24 The prototypical case for the latter would be the Reichsbürger and Sovereign Citizens.
 These groups in varying degrees share features of sects, cults, social movements and civil society organisations acting at local, regional and national levels.
 Some have one or more central founding figures acting as charismatic leaders (or in the more militant groups: commanders).
 Often the leading figures are the authors of manifestos, detailing the purpose, strategies and goals defining the group.
 They spread the gospel in public lectures, YouTube videos and via other media channels.
 As leaders of self-declared micro-states, they declare themselves as "Emperor" or "King".
-As a meanwhile convicted criminal a German Reichsbürger established the "Kingdom Germany" and issued passports for his followers.
+A German Reichsbürger established the "Kingdom Germany" and issued passports for his followers; he's been convicted since.
 Other groups set up a new "German Reich" and submitted legal requests to German authorities.